schultzh/schultzh/pages/about.md

 As an effective computer scientist, I possess a love for learning and a desire to explore complex systems.
 I hope to pursue a career in DevSecOps to concentrate on network security and software development.

-However, my goal is not the become a DevOps Engineer.
-I am always striving to be a Christ-like servant.
+However, my ultimate goal is not the become a DevOps Engineer.
 My passion for computer science is driven by the oppurtunity to better serve others through creative problem solving.
+Ultimately, I strive to be a servant.